 But buying a used vehicle means finding the right balance of value and risk.
 Following are some issues to consider.

 Reliability.
 One thing that has made used cars more appealing is their improved reliability.
-In an analysis of Consumer Reports’ annual subscriber surveys over the past few years we found that five-year-old vehicles in the latest survey had one-third fewer problems than the five-year-old vehicles we looked at in 2006.
-Years ago rust and exhaust-system problems were common, but that’s no longer the case.
-As a result, buying a late-model used vehicle is not as much of a risk as it used to be.
+In an analysis of Consumer Reports’ annual subscriber surveys over the past few years we found that five-year-old vehicles in the latest survey had one-third fewer problems than the five-year-old vehicles we looked at in 2007.
+Years ago rust and exhaust-system problems were common, but that’s no longer the case, and major engine and transmission problems have also decreased, making late-model used vehicles far less of a risk.
 When properly maintained, today’s vehicles should easily surpass 100,000 miles without a major overhaul, and many could reach 200,000 miles.

 Warranties and repairs.
 Although used cars are more reliable than ever, maintenance and repair costs are important considerations.
 In the first two or three years of a car’s life, it has fewer problems and is typically covered by a comprehensive warranty.
 A used car, on the other hand, is usually out of warranty or close to it.
 You can expect not only more problems as time goes on, but more costly ones as the years pile up.

 This means that owners will have to pay for repairs out of pocket.
 Most repairs will be for wear parts like tires, brakes, and batteries.
 But even if you replaced all those things the moment you bought a used car, the savings versus the new-car alternative would more than compensate.

 There is always the risk that you’ll buy a lemon.
 Even a car with a great reliability history can be a poor example, or it may have been abused, neglected, or damaged by a previous owner.
 By having the vehicle thoroughly inspected by a qualified mechanic, you can protect yourself against nasty surprises.